yao-laboratory/MotifCluster/README.md

 ### Bed File Simulation Function:
 ### Description:
-This simulation command simulate a BED file by using configurable parameters.
+This simulation command generates a BED file using configurable parameters.The resulted cluster number and cluster size in each cluster will be summarized in a simulation statistic file  (simulation_stat.txt).
+Users do not need to directly control the expected cluster distribution; instead, they can adjust the parameters in utility/simulation_parameters.json.

 ### Overview:

      usage: python3 MotifCluster/MotifCluster.py MotifCluster simulation -output_name